beliven-it/laravel-lockout/README.md

 If you want to ensure that when a locked user attempts to log in, any existing sessions are terminated, you can enable the `logout_on_login` configuration option.
 This is particularly useful in scenarios where you want to prevent locked users from maintaining active sessions.

-Also, is useful in scenario like third party admin panels (e.g. Filament, Nova) where you can't easily add the lockout middleware to the login route.
+It is also useful in scenarios such as third-party admin panels (e.g. Filament, Nova) where you can't easily add the lockout middleware to the login route.

 You can enable this feature by setting the `logout_on_login` option to `true` in your `config/lockout.php` file: